How did Faith in Action get started?

 We’re glad you asked!
 Please visit our membership page here to sign up!
 Monthly contributions help to sustain our work and ensure that we continue to be a people-powered movement accountable to the faith leaders who drive our work.
 Contact our Individual Giving & Membership Coordinator at firstname.lastname@example.org with any questions.

 Where does Faith in Action get its funding?

 Our funding comes from dues paid by our member organizations, support from individual donations and foundation grants.
-All donations to the local affiliates and the PICO National Network are tax-deductible.
-To learn more about contributing money to support PICO, see our Donate page.
+All donations to the local affiliates and the Faith in Action are tax-deductible.
+To learn more about contributing money to support Faith in Action, see our Donate page.
 Each local and state federation in our network is an independent 501(c)(3) organization and is responsible for raising its own budget.
 Federations in our network are funded by foundation grants, individual contributions, and dues paid by member institutions (primarily congregations).

 Is Faith in Action aligned with a political party?